Haggai the prophet

 There was therefore a great need for inspired leadership to lead the spiritual renewal.
 Haggai and Zechariah were called to this difficult task in 520 BC.
 Haggai brought encouragement to build new temple - the physical reconstruction.
 Zechariah brought a greater spiritual dimension of rebuilding the hopes of the nation and stimulating Messianic hope.

-530 Cyrus was killed in battle against tribes North East of Persia.
+In 530 BC, Cyrus was killed in battle against tribes North East of Persia.
 He had established an efficient communication structure and effective control through his officials (satraps).
 He was known for his unusual liberality as a ruler.
 Herodotus wrote this:

 "The Persians considered Cyrus to be a father to his people because in the kindness of his heart he was always occupied with plans for their well-being".

-522 Darius, son of the governor of Susa, claimed the throne, killing the usurper, and defeating the rebel factions.
+Later in 522 BC, Darius, son of the governor of Susa, claimed the throne, killing the usurper, and defeating the rebel factions.
 This was a time of weakness and instability in Persia, which would have sparked off Messianic hopes and hopes of judgements on the nations.
 If the Messiah was about to appear, the temple must be ready for him.
 Therefore, urgency for prophetic message to get temple built.

 In later years there was a clash with Greece and oppression of Jews by Persian governors based in Samaria through high taxes.
 The Jews felt helpless, so hope for future faded, and the low morale led to moral and religious apathy, which was the situation addressed by the prophet Malachi.